intel/visual-quality-inspection/README.md

 ### 5. Run Pipeline with Docker Compose

-The Vision Fine-tuning container must complete successfully before the Evaluation container can begin.
-The Evaluation container uses the model and checkpoint files created by the vision fine-tuning containers stored in the `${OUTPUT_DIR}` directory to complete evaluation tasks.
+The Vision Finetuning container must complete successfully before the Evaluation container can begin.
+The Evaluation container uses the model and checkpoint files created by the vision fine-tuning container stored in the `${OUTPUT_DIR}` directory to complete the evaluation tasks.

 ```mermaid